jo20244/Project-1/README.md

 Signup: Create an account using the sign-up form.
 After submitting you will be led to a success page.
 Newsletter: Subscribe to the newsletter via the subscription form.
 After subscribing you will be led to a success page

+## User Experience

+1. First Time Visitor Goals
+I want to take part in an event online and improve my general knowledge.
+I want the site to be responsive to my device.
+I want the site to be easy to navigate.
+2. Returning Visitor Goal
+I want to be able to get news and events.
+3. Frequent Visitor Goals
+I want to be able to see my experiences published and contribute to the news.

+## File Structure
 yourproject/
 │
 ├── index.html            # Homepage